aws-quickstart/cdk-eks-blueprints/docs/addons/karpenter.md

 2. There is no support for utilizing both Cluster Autoscaler **and** Karpenter.
 Therefore, any addons list that has both will result in an error `Deploying <name of your stack> failed due to conflicting add-on: ClusterAutoscalerAddOn.`.

-3. The current add-on supports up to ***v0.12.1***.
-The latest version introduces a new CRD that is not currently supported.

 ## Prerequisite

 (If using Spot), EC2 Spot Service Linked Role should be created.
 See [here](https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html) for more details.